Learners were landing on HowNow's homepage and leaving without starting a single course.

 Usability Testing

-Before moving to high-fidelity designs, I conducted an unmoderated usability test using Maze with 6 active platform users.
+After hi-fi designs, I conducted an unmoderated usability test using Maze with 6 active platform users.
 Each session lasted around 7 minutes and focused on validating layout and content hierarchy decisions.

 Participants were given 3 key tasks: